pallets/flask/docs/quickstart.rst

         def about():
             pass

-   They look rather similar, the difference is the trailing slash in the URL *definition*.
+   Though they look rather similar, they differ in their use of the trailing slash in the URL *definition*.
 In the first case, the canonical URL for the `projects` endpoint has a trailing slash.
-It's similar to a folder in that sense.
+In that sense, it is similar to a folder on a file system.
 Accessing it without a trailing slash will cause Flask to redirect to the canonical URL with the trailing slash.

-   However in the second case the URL is defined without a slash so it behaves similar to a file and accessing the URL with a trailing slash will be a 404 error.
+   In the second case, however, the URL is defined without a trailing slash, rather like the pathname of a file on UNIX-like systems.
+Accessing the URL with a trailing slash will produce a 404 "Not Found" error.

-   Why is this?
-This allows relative URLs to continue working if users access the page when they forget a trailing slash.
-This behaviour is also consistent with how Apache and other servers work.
-Also, the URLs will stay unique which helps search engines not indexing the same page twice.
+   This behavior allows relative URLs to continue working if users access the page when they forget a trailing slash, consistent with how with how Apache and other servers work.
+Also, the URLs will stay unique, which helps search engines avoid indexing the same page twice.

 .. _url-building: